ITSM for high-velocity teams

 - Improving request coordination for more efficient service

 - Promoting customer-centricity with self-service and better processes

-- Responding more quickly to major incidents, and preventing future ones
+Responding more quickly to major incidents, and preventing future ones

-IT asset management (also known as ITAM) is the process of ensuring an organization’s assets are accounted for, deployed, maintained, upgraded, and disposed of when the time comes.
-Put simply, it's making sure that the valuable items, tangible and intangible, in your organization are tracked and being used.
+IT asset management (also known as ITAM) ensures a company’s assets are accounted for, deployed, maintained, upgraded, and properly disposed of when the time comes.
+In short, it's the process of ensuring that valuable items, whether tangible or intangible, are being tracked and used correctly.

 ITSM software and tools

-Modular tools create barriers, silo people, and promulgate a lack of visibility across teams.
-Traditional ITSM tools are often difficult to deploy and manage, and end users avoid adopting tools that aren’t intuitive, which also leads to deficient or non-existent self-service ITSM capabilities.
+Modular tools create barriers, silo end users, and cause a lack of visibility across teams.
+Traditional ITSM tools are often difficult to deploy and manage, leaving end users to adopt tools that aren’t intuitive, which also leads to deficient or non-existent self-service ITSM capabilities.

 ITIL itself defines a service desk as “the single point of contact between the service provider and the users.
 A typical service desk manages incidents and service requests, and also handles communication with the users.”

-- Enables collaboration - Provides a platform for developers and cross-functional teams to work together for faster issue resolution.
+- Enables collaboration: Provides a platform for developers and cross-functional teams to work together for faster issue resolution.

-- Adapts to your needs - Is flexible enough to support any resolution, escalation, or change process your IT Teams might dream up.
+Adapts to your needs: Is flexible enough to support any resolution, escalation, or change process your IT teams might dream up.